fshamass/Neural-Network/README.md

 - network: contains code for neural network implementation.
 This directory contains 2 sub directories
    - interface: Contains the interface class used by application to configure and train neural network.
-   - src: Contains the internal implementation of the interface APIs stated above There is also makefile to build this code and generate network.so
+   - src: Contains the internal implementation of the interface APIs stated above There is also makefile to build this code and generate network.so.

+## Design
+Design was based